-We start out on the bike today to near Na Meo border (Vietnam) /Xam Nua (Laos).
-Lots of mountains to Xam Nua / Na meo.
+We start on the bike today near the Na Meo border (Vietnam) /Xam Nua (Laos).
+Lots of mountains to Xam Nua / Na Meo.
 But very nice landscape on both sides.
 We will climb our way out of the valley.
-We are on a well made road today and we pass through some industrious small towns as we enter the more remote regions of the north-west.
+We are on a well-made road today and we pass through some industrious small towns as we enter the more remote regions of the northwest.
 We have a couple of nice descents as we near our destination for the afternoon, Quan Son small town, a small town of little repute and a perfect place to enjoy some local interaction and real Vietnamese food.

 Local Minihotel – Thuong Mai Mini hotel

 Today drive to the Vieng Xai Caves.
 These huge caves were home to around twenty thousand Pathet Lao communist fighters during the secret war of Laos.
 This war, termed secret because the US was not supposed to be engaged in combat in neutral Laos, was all part of the larger geo-political events and changes of the sixties and seventies.
-While the communist forces were being bombarded from the air by the CIA funded Hmong Army, they used these caves as a refuge, complete with hospital, school and underground villages.
-In the afternoon, we will drive onto our next stop Vieng Thong.
+While the communist forces were being bombarded from the air by the CIA-funded Hmong Army, they used these caves as a refuge, complete with hospitals, schools, and underground villages.
+In the afternoon, we will drive to our next stop, Vieng Thong.

-After so much excercise for the legs, today your upper bodies will see some action, although, fairly gentle action.
+After so much exercise for the legs, today your upper bodies will see some action, although, fairly gentle action.
 Kayak down the Nam Ou River with its densely forested banks.
-Along the way children playing in the water will be surprised to see you and will yell out a warm Lao welcome.
+Along the way, children playing in the water will be surprised to see you and will yell out a warm Lao welcome.
 The river has some small rapids but anyone with basic skills in this area will be able to participate.
-Come ashore late morning and find your lunch prepared before driving into Luang Prabang, world Heritage listed city, set on the banks of the Mekong River.
-Overnight at the a boutique guest house overlooking the Kham River.
+Come ashore late morning and find your lunch prepared before driving into Luang Prabang, a World Heritage-listed city, set on the banks of the Mekong River.
+Overnight at the boutique guest house overlooking the Kham River.

 Full day free to enjoy the World Heritage town that you have visited before.

 Today take a short ride up to Muang Xing.
-Spend some time to explore the market here where you can see members of the Akha, Tai Lue, Tai Neua, Black Tai and Mien tribes trading forest and agricultural produce.
-Take a walk out to some more remote villages to see how some of these people live in their home villages.
-Return to tiny town of Muang Xing for the night.
+Spend some time exploring the market here where you can see members of the Akha, Tai Lue, Tai Neua, Black Tai, and Mien tribes trading forest and agricultural produce.
+Take a walkout to some more remote villages to see how some of these people live in their home villages.
+Return to the tiny town of Muang Xing for the night.

-The cycling between Chiang Khong and Mae Chan, it is very pleasant.
-The road basically follows the Mekong up to the ancient capital of Chiang Saen, close to the Golden Triangle where Laos, Burma and Thailand meet.
+The cycling between Chiang Khong and Mae Chan is very pleasant.
+The road follows the Mekong up to the ancient capital of Chiang Saen, close to the Golden Triangle where Laos, Burma, and Thailand meet.
 There are a few hills, but these will be mere bumps after what you have ridden through in Vietnam and Laos.
 As you leave the river and head south to Mae Chan there are some more sustained climbs.
 The road surface is mostly good and the distance is just a touch under 90km.
 It would be worth getting there early as the resort is quite special and a lovely place to wind down before.